 Recycled Materials in a Bedroom

-Whether you find some old steel stools or attractively weathered shutters—like in this room from wonen_bij_chantal—giving aging materials a new lease on life is great way to achieve an industrial look.
-Next time you're scanning the racks of your local thrift store, don't be afraid to repurpose the old or offbeat.Continue to 19 of 21 below.
+Whether you find some old steel stools or attractively weathered shutters—like in this room from wonen_bij_chantal—giving aging materials a new lease on life is a great way to achieve an industrial look.
+Next time you are scanning the racks of your local thrift store, do not be afraid to repurpose the old or offbeat.Continue to 19 of 21 below.

 19 of 21